Trushant-Adeshara/Trushant-Adeshara.github.io/_projects/projects-2.md

 ---

 <p style="text-align: justify">
 Robofest, an annual project competition organized by GUJCOST, provided me with an exciting opportunity during my sophomore year.
-I embarked on a journey to create a captivating project proposal for Robofest 2.0.</p>
+I embarked on a journey to create a captivating project proposal for a ROS based Rover.</p>

 The competition had a three-phase structure:
 1. **Phase-1**: Develop a Proof of Concept (PoC)